 The prosecution is relentless.

-The defense never quite believes it has enough to win.
+The defence never quite believes it has enough to win.

 And the sentence is always the same: shame, overcorrection, and burnout.